 Foreign currency transactions involve certain costs and risks.
 The Fund incurs foreign exchange expenses in converting assets from one currency to another.
 Forward contracts involve a risk of loss if the Adviser is inaccurate in its prediction of currency movements.
 The projection of short-term currency market movements is extremely difficult and the successful execution of a short-term hedging strategy is highly uncertain.
 The precise matching of forward contract amounts and the value of the securities involved is generally not possible.
 Accordingly, it may be necessary for the Fund to purchase additional foreign currency if the market value of the security is less than the amount of the foreign currency the Fund is obligated to deliver under the forward contract and the decision is made to sell the security and make delivery of the foreign currency.
 The use of forward contracts as a hedging technique does not eliminate fluctuations in the prices of the underlying securities the Fund owns or intends to acquire, but it does fix a rate of exchange in advance.
-Moreover, investors should bear in mind that the Fund is not obligated to actively engage in hedging or other currency transactions.
 Although forward contracts can reduce the risk of loss due to a decline in the value of the hedged currencies, they also limit any potential gain that might result from an increase in the value of the currencies.
 There is also the risk that the other party to the transaction may fail to deliver currency when due which may result in a loss to the Fund.